Online Therapy FAQ: What to Know About Virtual Counselling in Canada

 Determining whether online therapy is suitable involves reflecting on your personal preferences, circumstances, and needs.
 Consider these questions:

-If you are unsure, I’d encourage you to book a free consultation to assess your comfort level with online interactions.
-This consultation will also provide an opportunity to learn more about your therapist and gain answers to your questions about online therapy.
+This online therapy consultation will also provide an opportunity to learn more about your therapist and gain answers to your questions about online therapy.

 How Do I Book an Online Therapy Session?